-- Go at your own pace this is for you, so put in as much as you hope to get out! - The activities connect to each other so that you will build on your understanding as you go it will be helpful to refer back to previous activities as you complete new ones. - Blank Spaces: while many activities are structured, some require more brainstorming follow the prompts to help guide you, and only fill in as much as is relevant for your situation. - Reflect & Connect: this section helps you understand the connections between your motivators, personality traits, interests, academic success, and your major options. - Information & Options: this section provides you with key resources to help you gather information about potential majors so that you can explore options. - Evaluate & Decide: this section helps you put it all together and narrow your choices to make an informed decision. - Take Action: this section highlights next steps to help you move forward toward your goals.
+- Go at your own pace this is for you, so put in as much as you hope to get out. - Case Study: provides an example of how a student would use the exploration process model to choose a major/degree program use as a guide to help you move through the activities. - The activities connect to each other so that you will build on your understanding as you go it will be helpful to refer back to previous activities as you complete new ones. - Blank Spaces: while many activities are structured, some require more brainstorming follow the prompts to help guide you, and only fill in as much as is relevant for your situation. - Reflect & Connect: this section helps you understand the connections between your motivators, personality traits, interests, academics, and your major options. - Information & Options: this section provides you with key resources to help you gather information about potential majors so that you can explore options. - Evaluate & Decide: this section helps you put it all together and narrow your choices to make an informed decision. - Take Action: this section highlights next steps to help you move forward toward your goals.